loader

 Pink eye, also known as conjunctivitis, is an eye infection that can be caused by allergies, viruses, or bacteria.
 Allergic conjunctivitis is not contagious, whereas viral and bacterial conjunctivitis are.
 However, with proper treatment, pink eyes can resolve quickly.

-At Family Care Centers’ urgent care clinics in Irvine, Fountain Valley, and Costa Mesa, you will get immediate care for conjunctivitis and other common eye infections.
+At Family Care Centers’ urgent care clinics in Irvine, and Costa Mesa, you will get immediate care for conjunctivitis and other common eye infections.
 Services DAILY (for Costa Mesa, it’s Monday through Friday) and provide:

 • Onsite lab and X-ray facilities for in-depth and quick diagnosis